VaradDeshmukh18/DraggableImage/README.md

 We can limit the dragging further by adding constraints in X and Y co-ordinates.
 But for the sake of simplicity, we have kept as it is.
+We can add more cards for a deloivary app.

 ## Output